Manpages - autodie.3perl

 autodie and string eval

-Due to the current implementation of autodie
+Due to the current implementation of autodie, unexpected results may

 be seen when used near or with the string version of eval.
 None of